Academic Department Websites

 Faculty pages are written in a narrative format.
 Avoid posting long, comprehensive lists, including lists of awards, presentations, papers, books, research projects, grants, etc. Faculty members are strongly encouraged to highlight detailed accounts of professional experiences and accomplishments in a CV attached to their faculty web page and/or provide a link to a personal website, whether hosted by Davidson College or an external host.

 Academic Department Website Navigation

 Standard Department Navigation

 The following pages are found on department or program websites.
 Deviation from navigation standards typically requires approval from Academic Affairs.

 Department Homepage – short paragraph or two covering the focus of the department

 Department pages can also feature masthead photos and sliders at the top of the page; news, events, and social media accordions in the center of the page and department contact information

 Major(s) – information about major and major requirements

-- College Catalog – just a link to the major listed in the catalog
+- College Catalog – links to the major listing in the catalog

-- Honor Program – information about the department’s honors program and honors requirements,
+- Honors Program – information about the department’s honors program and honors requirements